AetherFire23/AetherFire23/README.md

 ## Why i'm here

-Softwares are fun, they enable creativity and make everything we do easier; and almost anything imaginable can be recreated digitally.
+Doing software is fun

 ## Northwest

-Northwest is a game created on the technologies of the web (React and ASP.NET).
-I decided to use these odd technologies (for a game) because all the interactions in occur in the UI, and React is built for that use-case, whereas game engines are more well-suited for graphics rendering and audio processing, and they're not crucial for the game.
-We have to see this a digital board-game.
-It doesn't matter if the game comes with an ambient-music soundtrack and costumes; if board's brittle and the cards cheap, it doesn't work.
+Northwest is a game created using typical web technologies.
+(React and ASP.NET).
+I decided to use these odd technologies (for a game) because all the interactions occur in the UI.
+React is built for this use-case, whereas game engines suit graphics rendering and audio processing better, however these elements are not crucial for the game.
+We have to see this project as a digital board-game.
+It doesn't matter if the game comes with an impressive ambient soundtrack and colourful costumes; if the board's brittle and the cards cheap, it's just no fun.

 For the game's pitch (it's pretty good)